opusno111/license_adder/README.md

 // LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 // OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 // SOFTWARE.
+//
+// See LICENSE in the project root for license information.
 ```
 ## .html .xml .xaml .config
 ```